-In Hutt Valley DHB during 1990-2005, total and post-neonatal mortality declined, while trends in neonatal mortality were more difficult to interpret.
-During 2001-2005 extreme prematurity and congenital anomalies were the leading causes of neonatal mortality, while SUDI was the leading cause of post-neonatal mortality.
+In Northland during 1990-2005, total and post-neonatal mortality was higher than the New Zealand average, while neonatal mortality was more similar.
+During 2001-2005 extreme prematurity and congenital anomalies were the leading causes of neonatal mortality, while SIDU was the leading cause of post-neonatal mortality.